What’s the Difference Between Preventive and Reactive Pest Control?

 Reactive pest control, by comparison, steps in once pests have already made themselves known.
 Picture this—you see ants crawling across the counter or hear a mouse in the attic.
 That’s when the response is swift and focused: treatments to control what’s already happening.
 It might mean removing a wasp nest right next to your deck or treating a line of ants heading for your pantry.

-Each option has its place.
-Preventive blocks the problem before it starts.
-Reactive responds after pests show up.
+Each option has its place when comparing preventive vs reactive pest control.
+Preventive blocks the problem before it starts, while reactive responds after pests show up.
 If our goal is long-term comfort and minimal disruptions, both strategies can work—just at different times.

 For more insight into what professionals handle during the first visit, check out our post on what pest control companies do on the first visit.